itsharshitaarya/Grocery-List-App/README.md

 #How to Use

--Enter an item name
+1.Enter an item name

--Add a category
+2.Add a category

--Click "Add Item" or press Enter
+3.Click "Add Item" or press Enter

--Click the delete button to remove items
+4.Click the delete button to remove items